yknBugs/FMinecraftMod/README.md

 Java Syntax Highlight may not work properly with full package path and ? symbol in generics.

 ## Changelog

+### Version 0.1

+First release of the mod

+- Monitor the number of the entities in the world.
+- Add more player combat related messages.

 ### Version 0.0.6